Drought causes and types

 A drought isn't over until people have enough water to meet their needs.
 This means there's no specific amount of rain that is 'drought breaking'.
 It depends on the average rainfall and water use in each area.

+Sometimes it can take many months of above-average rainfall before enough water is available.
 There may be enough rain to keep a flush of green growth in the landscape, but the underlying soil may be too dry to grow enough pasture.
 This is sometimes called a 'green drought'.
-Or there may be sufficient rain at the right time of year to grow a crop, but not enough to replenish water storages.

 Other pages in this section